flmarsou/push_swap/README.md

 # 🦊 What is Push Swap?

-A sorting algorithm program that sorts a random amount of numbers with the least moves possible, using two different stacks (A and B).
+A sorting algorithm program that sorts a random amount of integers with a handful of different possible moves, using two different stacks (A and B).
-- Stack A: Stores every `value` and `index` given.
-- Stack B: Empty, used for moves only.

-I decided to go with **Radix** for its *simplicity/efficiency* ratio.
-Since we use **bit shifting** with Radix, I assigned to each and every **value** an accending **index** starting at 0 to the lowest value, increasing all the way to the highest.
-That way, even a big numbers will in reality have a small index, allowing the algorithm to run with a lesser amount of moves.
+### Overview:
+- **Parsing:** The first step is to check the provided arguments to ensure they are integers.
+This is crucial to avoid any erroneous inputs.
+- **Storing:** Each integer is converted into a **node structure**, ready for manipulation and sorting.
+- **Sorting:** Depending on the amount of integers to sort, different algorithm functions are called (**Simple Sort** or **Radix Sort**).

+### Radix Sort:
+- **Indexing:** To utilize the Radix Sort, each integers is assigned an **ascending index** starting from 0 for the lowest value, increasing incrementally to the highest value.
+This indexing **transforms potentially large numbers into smaller**, manageable indices.
+- **Bit Shifting:** Radix Sort utilizes **bit shifting** to separate indexes into two groups (0 and 1) for each bit position.
+This process is repeated until all indexes have been sorted.

 # ⚒️ Compilation

 1. Run `make` to compile the program.
-Run `make re` to recompile everything.
+2. Run `make re` to recompile everything.
-2. Run `./push_swap <args>` to execute the program.
+3. Run `./push_swap <args>` to execute the program.

 ### Rules for `<args>`:
 - Needs more than one argument.